 In case you’re planning to be, or you’re already a goalie, you can check our article on the top 5 goalkeeper gloves on a budget Here!

-Inspirational Stories and Kids Soccer Manuals:
+Inspirational Stories and Soccer Books for Kids:

 I. Go for the Goal!

 World Cup-winning soccer player Julie Ertz inspires kids to lead a life of faith and virtue as she shares her own stories and the lessons she has learned in childhood and now in her illustrious playing career.